 So back then I started making my own soap and basic household cleaners.
-Searching old books and some of the magazines available allowed me to cobbled together recipes and tips.
+Searching old books and some of the magazines available allowed me to cobble together recipes and tips.
 Speaking with elderly ladies in the neighbourhood was a great source of information and searching what was the internet then allowed me to connect people who were looking for the same information.
 It was a slow process, but over the years I replaced the toxic goo with healthier products.
-Trial and error have helped me fine tune the recipes and now my house functions on healthier and effective cleaning products.
+Trial and error have helped me fine-tune the recipes and now my house functions on healthier and effective cleaning products.
 The products I make today are very different from the ones I started out with.
-I have learned to utilise the properties of the different ingredients and this allows me to make cleaners for everyday as well as for specific issues.
-Over the next few days I will show you how to make basic cleaners and also show you which chemicals to avoid, and why.
+I have learned to utilize the properties of the different ingredients and this allows me to make cleaners for every day as well as for specific issues.
+Over the next few days, I will show you how to make basic cleaners and also show you which chemicals to avoid, and why.
 I will also look at which ingredients to use for specific problems.

 Today we are going to start with my favourite general purpose cleaner.
 This is a liquid cleaner, meant to replace items such as Mr. Clean, Lysol, and Pine-Sol.
 It is great for cleaning the kitchen and bath; the counter-tops, stovetop, sinks, and almost all other surfaces.
 It is quick and easy to make and costs pennies on the dollar over the toxic commercial cleaners.